infrahq/infra/README.md

 <details>
   <summary><strong>Here are some other commands to get you started</strong></summary><br />

-See all the cluster(s) you have access to:
+See the cluster(s) you have access to:
 ```
 infra list
 ```
-See all the cluster(s) connected to Infra:
+See the cluster(s) connected to Infra:
 ```
 infra destinations list
 ```